zy-xatu/CovNet/README.md

 Our manuscript has been formally submitted to [The Visual Computer](https://link.springer.com/journal/371) journal for peer review and publication consideration.

 ## :whale: CheckPoints and Model Files
-We provide all checkpoint at (https://www.baidu.com)
+We provide all checkpoints and models at https://drive.google.com/drive/folders/1yy_BZMGZuQQVrw21r7qTtZaTkT_AdyU3?usp=drive_link

 ## :sparkles: Our Test Code
 ## Dependencies and Download